9 Day Perth to Adelaide Tour

 What will the food be like?

-Our emphasis is on fresh food wherever possible and our meals are nutritious and varied on these Uluru tours.
+Our emphasis is on fresh food wherever possible and our meals are nutritious and varied on these tours.
 If you are vegetarian or gluten intolerant we can cater for you, but if you have very specific dietary needs you may need to provide your own food, please discuss this at time of booking.
 For breakfast we supply cereals, fruits, toast, tea and coffee.
-Lunch is usually a self-serve sandwich and salads; in the evening we have a cooked dinner.
+Lunch is usually a self-serve picnic sandwich and salads; in the evening we have a cooked dinner - This can vary between pastas, bbqs, rices and other hearty food to keep you energized!
 We always carry water in the vehicle and you will often have the chance to buy your own drinks, ice-creams etc at stops.
 Please refer to each individual tour/package to establish which meals are included.

 Can you cater of special diets?